ibrahimjml/Laravel-tailwind-blog/README.md

 #### User Authentication/Authorization and Admin/profile Management
 - **User Registration and Login:** Manually implemented Secure user authentication register/login for full customization and best experience.
-- **Admin Panel:** Admin page management system with filtering and pagination where admin can manage users block/delete users,manage posts delete/view/edit posts, and change user role .
+- **Admin Panel:** Admin page management system with filtering and pagination where admin can manage users block/delete users,manage posts delete/view/edit posts, and change user role ,manage Tags ,and create features posts.
 - **Profile Management:** Users can see their posts,number of posts,total likes/comments,and edit profile settings users must confirm their passwords before accessing this page,they can edit bio/name/email/change current password, and delete their account by confirming current password,including changing their profile image,update and delete current one.
 - **Password Management:** Users can change their passwords and reset them if forgotten.
 - **Email Verification:** User must verfied his email berfore making any action.